 You’ll then choose three elective modules.
-The list of modules may vary from year to year, but has typically included, Change Management, Project Management, New Venture Creation, Innovation and Technology Management, Buyer Behaviour and Marketing Communications, Consulting and Employee Relations.
+The list of modules may vary from year to year, but has typically included: Consulting, East Asian Business and Management, Employee Reward Strategy, Competitive Strategies & Organisational Fitness, Global Marketing, Innovation and Technology Management.

 Adding to your experience